onexmaster/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Rubrics Addressed

+1. README(All Rubrics Points Addressed)
+2. Compiling and Testing (All Rubric Points Addressed)
+3. Loops, Functions, I/O
+  * The project demonstrates an understanding of C++ functions and control structures.
+  * The project accepts user input and processes the input.(controller.cpp ->line 12-40)
+4. Object Oriented Programming
+  * The project uses Object Oriented Programming techniques.
+  * Classes use appropriate access specifiers for class members(snake.h and snake.cpp).
+  * Class constructors utilize member initialization lists.
+  * Classes abstract implementation details from their interfaces(ShrinkBody and GrowBody functions in game.cpp ).
+  * Classes encapsulate behavior.
+  * Overloaded functions allow the same function to operate on different parameters(render.cpp ->line 78 ).
+  * Templates generalize functions in the project(SnakeBody class in snake.cpp ->line 5).
+5. Memory Management
+  * The project makes use of references in function declarations.
+  * The project uses smart pointers instead of raw pointers(snake.h ->line 57).
+6. Concurrency
+  * A mutex or lock is used in the project(snake.cpp ->line 19 and 24).